Organizing a Craft Room the Reset Your Nest Way

 Wrapping paper can be tricky to store.
 I love this white cylinder trash can for storing wrapping paper vertically.
+And to make sure they don't unravel, you can use slap bracelets, one on each end of the roll.
 If it works in your space, an under the bed box can be a nice option as well.
-If you have the wall space, my favorite wallpaper company, All Wrapped Up sells a wallpaper rack that is super cool.
+If you have the wall space, my favorite wallpaper company, All Wrapped Up sells a gift wrap wall rack that is super cool.

-I love using these organizers with a lot of little compartments when there are projects that have little pieces that require sorting.
+I love using these bead box organizers that have a lot of little compartments for projects with lots of little pieces that need to be sorted.

 Photo organization looks different for everyone, but if you are looking for a way to organize photos, cards, or similarly sized items, and 5x7 photo boxes are great products that can help organize small, flat items.

 I have shared the products I’ve used to organize 90% of the craft spaces I have encountered (including my own), but I have done a few spaces with very different products and they have turned out beautifully.
 If you have open shelving, you can use glass jars to store beautiful items like thread, clothespins, or art supplies.
 Acrylic bins are always great as well if your shelves fit them better and you want that crisp clear look.
 I’ve also used hinged acrylic bins to store fat quarters and fabric scraps.
 I only share this to remind you that every space is different.